 My flight from Bangladesh via Kolkata takes me over forbidden and hostile North Sentinel Island to Port Blair, the gateway to the Andaman Islands.
-The Andaman and Nicobar Islands are an Indian archipelago of nearly 600 islands in the Bay of Bengal.
+The Andaman and Nicobar Islands are an Indian archipelago, of nearly 600 islands, in the Bay of Bengal.

 Indigenous Andaman Islanders inhabit the more remote islands, many of which are off limits to visitors.
 Residents of these islands mainly belong to the Jarwa tribe.
 They are less than 500 in number and do not interact with outsiders.
 North Sentinel Island is home to one of the most isolated and hostile human populations in the world.

-The Private Ferry to Havelock
+The Private Ferry to Havelock Island

 My itinerary says I have a private ferry to Havelock Island today.
-I’m picked up at 7.30 am and taken to the dock two minutes down the road where there is a scrimmage, more document checking, more luggage scanning and a huge public ferry waiting.
+I’m picked up at 7.30 am and taken to the dock two minutes down the road, where there is a scrimmage, more document checking, more luggage scanning and a huge public ferry waiting.
 And it’s delayed.
 I have two porters who refuse to wheel my bags, humping them on their backs instead, in case it looks as if they’re not doing any work for their hundred rupees.
 And I’m deposited in a waiting room, trying to work out what’s happening.

 There are large signs on three walls that state Keep Silence, for some mysterious reason.
 Well naturally, no one is taking any notice of that.
 The opposite wall has photographs of all the local fauna.
 Saltwater crocodiles and two types of cobra are the highlights.

 It’s advertised as a two hour journey but it actually takes nearer three, so it’s lunch time by the time I arrive in Havelock.
-The porter I was assured would meet me and unload my bags has gone AWOL, but I’m eventually all sorted and underway.
+The porter I was assured would meet me and unload my bags has gone AWO, but I’m eventually all sorted and underway.

 The island is lush, fairly flat, beautiful and very quiet for India.
 It’s mostly covered with tall bent coconut palms and there’s betel nut drying in heaps by the houses.
-The roads are increasingly terrible, deteriorating to a very bumpy causeway like ramp, nothing to stop you falling off each side if you don’t concentrate.
+The roads are increasingly terrible, deteriorating to a very bumpy, causeway like ramp.
+Nothing to stop you falling off each side, if you don’t concentrate.
 My hotel is on the opposite side of the island to most of the other resorts, which is probably a good thing.

 It’s located just behind Rahdhanagar Beach, yet another of those beaches that is touted as best in Asia, or number three in the world, depending on which list you read.
 It‘s a really beautiful wide stretch of sand, unspoilt by litter or sunbeds.
 Or anything, in fact, except some leaves dropping from the trees.
 In the distance I can see a public section, the water teeming with bathers, (flashback to Waikiki), but my area is almost deserted.
 It’s a very pleasant place to be, but for me it doesn’t make top billing.
 The backdrop of tall trees and bushes, is impressive, but there are no coconut palms by the water here and so no bent trunks to soften the view.
 And the water is warm, but grey, lightly tinged with blue when the sun shines, and opaque.